neoforged/Documentation/docs/entities/livingentity.md

 attributes.getInstance(Attributes.MAX_HEALTH).setBaseValue(50);
 ```

-When [taking damage][damage], living entities will apply some additional calculations, such as considering the `minecraft:generic.armor` attribute (except for [damage types][damagetypes] that are in the `minecraft:bypasses_armor` [tag][tags]) as well as the `minecraft:generic.absorption` attribute.
+When [taking damage][damage], living entities will apply some additional calculations, such as considering the `minecraft:armor` attribute (except for [damage types][damagetypes] that are in the `minecraft:bypasses_armor` [tag][tags]) as well as the `minecraft:absorption` attribute.
 Living entities can also override `#onDamageTaken` to perform post-attack behavior; it is only called if the final damage value is greater than zero.

 ### Damage Events